Hjorthmedh/RGCmorphology/ms/intro.md

 @Rodieck1983-nb proposed measuring multiple features to define a feature space, within which different RGC types could be identified.
 Our analysis calculated 15 morphological features to quantify the characteristics of individual RGCs (Table 2).
+Most of these features were computed directly from the 3D structure of the neuronal reconstruction, although some were computed from 2D projections.
 From these features, we defined a feature vector, which specified a point in the 15 dimensional feature space.
 The individual features are:

 ### Dendritic Area and Soma Area